Chase Burns: Amateur career

 Burns entered his freshman season at Tennessee as a member of the Volunteers' starting rotation.
 He finished the season with a 8-2 record and 2.91 ERA with 103 strikeouts in 81 1/3 innings pitched.
 Burns was named the Freshman Pitcher of the Year by the National Collegiate Baseball Writers Association at the end of the season.

 Burns entered his sophomore season as a member of the Volunteers' starting rotation, but was moved to a relief role midway through the season after going 2-3 with a 6.10 ERA as starter.
-In postseason play, Burns allowed only one run scored and struck out 22 over 16 innings pitched, including throwing six scoreless innings with nine strikeouts in a 6-4 win over Stanford in the 2023 Men's College World Series.
+In postseason play, he allowed only one run scored and struck out 22 over 16 innings pitched, including throwing six scoreless innings with nine strikeouts in a 6-4 win over Stanford in the 2023 Men's College World Series.
 He finished the season with a 5-3 record and two saves with a 4.25 ERA and 114 strikeouts over 72 innings pitched.
-After the season, Burns entered the NCAA transfer portal.
+After the season, he entered the NCAA transfer portal.

 Burns ultimately transferred to Wake Forest.
 At Wake Forest, he set a school record with 191 strikeouts in a single season and was named Atlantic Coast Conference Baseball Pitcher of the Year.